Canada · tool

 Local etiquette

-- •Tipping is customary in restaurants and bars, typically 15-20% of the pre-tax bill for good service.
+- •Tipping is customary in restaurants and bars, generally 15-20% of the pre-tax bill.

 - •Reservations are recommended for popular restaurants, especially on weekends.